James Webb: How a space telescope tore American scientists apart | DW | 22.12.2021

 You don't need a telescope to see there's a heated debate in American astrophysics.
 It's a debate about discrimination, specifically homophobia; the historical figures we choose to honor by name and with monuments; responsibility; and what classifies as the truth.

-That's where we were at in December 2021, as United States space agency NASA is readying itself to launch its largest space telescope since Hubble.
+That's where we're at in December 2021, as United States space agency NASA is readying itself to launch its largest space telescope since Hubble.

 All this division and debate threatens to discourage young scientists from entering the field, not to mention possibly detracting from the exciting scientific data set to benefit humanity.